 That is my list of how to eat healthy on a dime.
 I am sure I am missing something, but if I got into all the nitty-gritty details, I would put all of you to sleep.

 What do you do to save money on the Paleo diet?
-Have you ever make homemade a Paleo roast chicken recipe before?
+Have you ever make homemade a whole30 roasted chicken recipe before?

-This lemon garlic herb Paleo roasted chicken is simple, healthy, and cost effective.
+This lemon garlic herb Keto roast chicken is simple, healthy, and cost effective.
 It is perfect for family dinner.

 - Prep Time: 15 minutes

 - Total Time: 105 minutes

 - Cuisine: Paleo